-We also assembled an Advisory Council consisting of local organizations that serve our community.
+We also assembled an Advisory Council consisting of local organizations who serve our community.
 Our partners helped us to make sure that the voices of our community are heard through both our outreach methods and with the data indicators that were selected.
-As such, this report details the secondary population data collected in an effort to thoroughly understand the community and their needs.
+As such, this report details the secondary, population data collected in an effort to thoroughly understand the community and their needs.
 The data presented in this report will be used by the Advisory Council, Steering Committee, community, and the DHCD & F to prioritize the top health needs of our region.

-The results of the CHNA guided the Community Health Improvement Plan (CHIP), which was created by Desert Healthcare District and Foundation and community partners, with community input.
+The results of the CHNA will guide the creation of a community health improvement plan (CHIP), which will be created by Desert Healthcare District and Foundation and community partners, with community input.
 The CHIP will inform Desert Healthcare District and Foundation efforts, as well as the efforts of other local partners for years to come.
-The aim of Desert Healthcare District and Foundation is to promote equitable access to health resources and improved health outcomes through a new strategic plan, informed by these results.
+The aim of Desert Healthcare District and Foundation is to promote equitable access to health resources and health outcomes through a new strategic plan, informed by these results.